 Debt Repayment Priorities in Quebec

-3. High-Interest Debt: aggressively pay down credit cards and high-interest loans.
+3. High-Interest Debt: Prioritize credit cards and other expensive loans.

-5. Long-Term Investing: Maximize your TFSA, FHSA, and remaining RRSP room.
+5. Long-Term Investing: Continue contributing to your TFSA, FHSA, and RRSP based on your goals and available contribution room.

 Quebec Emergency Fund: Essential Cash Before RRSP, Debt Repayment, or Investing (2026 Guide) 3